Ugits/demo-repo/README.md

 ## Forked

-Hello Ugit, written from a forked repo.
+Hello Ugits, written from a forked repo.